MileHacker Logo

 • Official Kumamoto tourism websites: For detailed information on specific sites and opening hours.

-• Aso Volcano Disaster Prevention Council: For live updates on Mt.
+• Aso Volcano Disaster Prevention Council: For live the latest on Mt.
 Aso crater access.

 Safety and Accessibility